farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Workflows.md

 3. In the **Azure Active Directory admin center**, in the left-hand navigation pane, select **All services**.

-4. In the **All services** window, the services are separated into three sections - General, Identity, and Services.
+4. In the **All services** window, the services are separated into the following sections - General, Identity, Security, and Hybrid+multicloud.
 Under the **Security** section, select **Azure AD Privileged Identity Management**.

-5. In the **Privileged Identity Management | Quick start** window, note how the window is divided into three parts - the navigation pane on the left, the middle pane (which provides navigation options for this page), and the detail pane on the right. <br/>
+5. In the **Privileged Identity Management | Quick start** window, note how the window is divided into three parts - the navigation pane on the left, the middle pane (which provides navigation options for this page), and the detail pane on the right.
+This design format is used on many of the Azure AD screens. <br/>

     In the middle pane under the **Manage** section, select **Azure AD roles**.